-The Massachusetts Fair Employment Practices Act (FEPA) prohibits discrimination based on sex, gender identity, or sexual orientation.
+The Massachusetts Fair Employment Practices Act (FEPA) prohibits discrimination based on sex, gender identity, sexual orientation, or pregnancy or related conditions, including lactation or the need to express breast milk for a nursing child,.
 The FEPA covers employers with six or more employees (MA Stat.
 Ch.
 151B Sec.
 4).
 The FEPA defines "gender identity" as a person's gender-related identity, appearance, or behavior, regardless of whether it is different from the person's physiology or assigned sex at birth.

 The Massachusetts Equal Pay Law requires that female employees be paid the same wages as male employees for work of “like or comparable” character, unless the pay difference is based on seniority.
 The Law covers all employers regardless of size (MA Stat.
 Ch.
 149 Sec.
 105A).